Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Experiment setup

 Here we consider the situation of the upper and the lower arms, respectively.
 Only some mirrors are included in the lower arm for a time delay.
 Therefore, the quantum state of photon propagating through the lower arm can be written as

 after PBS2.
-For the upper arm, we consider that the four different OAM spatial modes transform through part (a), (b), and (c).
+For the upper arm, we consider that the four different OAM spatial modes transform through Figs. \ref{fig:exp}(a), (b), and (c).
 As mentioned above, the quantum state is transferred into